 James Watson, Member – GIPA/MIPA Committee

-James Watson is the Coordinator of Community-Based Research & Peer Initiatives at the Centre for Urban Health Solutions at St. Michael’s Hospital in Toronto.
+James Watson is the Coordinator of Community-Based Research & Peer Initiatives at the MAP Centre for Urban Health Solutions at St. Michael’s Hospital in Toronto.
 James began his career in the HIV sector in 2006 as a peer research assistant with the seminal work of Positive Spaces, Healthy Places, and then graduated to managing large-scale community-based research projects for the Ontario HIV Treatment Network.
 He has been integral to the creation of the peer researcher training curriculum in Canada and is expanding his work through the development of a Peer Learning and Training Institute through Universities Without Walls.
 James hosts and produces a podcast called pozcast, a show that brings HIV research to life.